ihcsim/netns/README.md

 ```
 There are no route entries for the 10.0.2.0/24 range.
 Hence, the `default` route is used!

-We need to add an entry for the 10.0.2.0/24 range, so that all packets destined for IP address in that range are routed to the `veth0` interface.
+We need to add an entry for the 10.0.2.0/24 range, so that all packets destined for IP address in that range are routed to the `veth0` interface:
 ```sh
 ip route add 10.0.2.0/24 dev veth0 scope link